More Than Half of People Believe Using Spyware To Snoop On Family Members Is Legal, Study Finds

 Re: (Score:2)

 With all that is out there lurking for children to prey upon, you can sure as hell bet that I will be monitoring MY phones that I pay for and I buy service for that I allow my minor children to use.
 Please point to the US law that makes this illegal because there is not one, it is not a gray area at all.
 Children only have a small subset of rights, and privacy from monitoring by their parents is not included.
-That common law goes back hundreds of years in the US and thousands of years before that in Euro
+That common law goes back hundreds of years in the US and thousands of years before that in Europe.

+That would be state and federal wiretapping statutes.
+According to this law review article, you're on very thin ice even if you're in a one-party consent state: http://digitalcommons.law.seat... [seattleu.edu]

+In a one party state, you'd be relying on the doctrine of "vicarious consent", which parents can sometimes do for children, because of our culture's disgusting history of treating children like subhumans that are their parents' property, and which is exactly as stupid as it sounds.
+It's also not a slam dunk to win

 In many countries, parents spying on their underage children, their communications and their location at any time is not only fully legal, it is expected of the parents.